 After the blog grew a bit, I switched over to BigScoots.
 I love the speed, quality, and customer service.

 Seriously, they respond to my (many, many) pleas for help at all hours of the day, night and weekend.
 I don’t think they ever sleep over there.
 Thank God for that.
 Highly recommend BigScoots.

-Their plans start as low as $3.55 a month, with enough storage to last you for a bit as a beginner.
+Their plans start low as well, with enough storage to last you for a bit as a beginner.

 B. Genesis Framework: